DBulnes97/Proyecto01/README.md

 From time to time and to survive the adult life we need the empowering beverage that keeps us awake and give the boost required to make the task less daunting and exhausting, and that beverage it's the coffee.
 The coffee has a lot of varieties across the world and it's dependent of the transformation process from coffee bean to the cup of coffee.
 To understand how the varieties change we need to focuse in the coffee quality analysis.

+The next repository digs in the coffee quality analysis by developing a data analysis in his steps:
+1. Brief Explanation of Coffee Quality Analysis
+2. Coffee Quality Bussiness Problem
+3. Scope of Work Document of Coffee Quality
+4. Summarize of Coffee Quality Dataset
+5. Analysis of Coffee Quality in Python.
+6. Key Insights of Coffee Quality
+7. Visualizations of Coffee Quality Analysis.

+# Brief Explanation of Coffee Quality Analysis.
 Coffee quality analysis involves various parameters that are assessed to determine the overall quality of coffee.
 These parameters provide valuable insights into the characteristics and flavor profile of the coffee.
 Here is a summary of some commonly used coffee quality analysis parameters and their mean values:

 * Acidity: Acidity refers to the sharp, tangy taste in coffee and is an important factor in determining its overall flavor.
 The mean acidity value for high-quality coffee typically falls within the range of 7 to 9 on a scale of 1 to 10.